Author: hannahmcbeth22@gmail.com

 Both groups were, in their own ways, experimenting with how pattern changes consciousness.
 Histories of the counterculture—such as Timothy Miller’s The Hippies and American Values (1991)—often overlook how close this spiritual movement was to the early semiconductor labs chronicled in Christophe Lécuyer’s Making Silicon Valley (2006).
 Yet both lab and temple practiced a form of disciplined attention: chanting as a stabilizing vibration, doping as a controlled disturbance.

 A transistor is, after all, a small argument about how light behaves inside matter, just as Krishna’s teachings in the Bhagavad Gita (c.
 2nd century BCE) are an argument about how clarity behaves inside the mind.
-The Bay Area simply gave these older metaphors physical form: stardust purified, etched, and asked to think.
+The Bay Area simply gave these older metaphors physical form: stardust purified, etched and asked to think.

 • Rabbit Keeps Running (11/11)